vegaprotocol/specs/protocol/0035-LIQM-liquidity_monitoring.md

 `total_stake >= target_stake`.

-During the liquidity monitoring auction new or existing LPs can commit more stake (and hence liquidity) through the special market making order type and enable this by posting enough margin - see the [liquidity provision mechanics](./0044-LIME-lp_mechanics.md) spec for details.
-These need to be monitored to see if auction mode can be exitted.
+During the liquidity monitoring auction new or existing LPs can commit more stake (and hence liquidity) through the special market making transaction and enable this by posting enough margin - see the [liquidity provision mechanics](./0044-LIME-lp_mechanics.md) spec for details.
+These need to be monitored to see if auction mode can be exited.

 ## What happens during the auction?